 Written and performed by Roger Grunwald, I DIED IN AUSCHWITZ: A REMARKABLE STORY OF SURVIVAL, is a full-length, one-person Holocaust drama that premiered in San Francisco in 2017- 2018.
 The play, originally known as The Obligation, is dedicated to Roger’s mother, an Auschwitz survivor, who put her wartime experience to use by teaching the lessons of history — the history she lived through — to young people.
 With his mother’s generation dying out, I DIED IN AUSCHWITZ: A REMARKABLE STORY OF SURVIVAL, represents Grunwald’s promise to use his skills to connect the theater and its capacity to touch people with the historical necessity of keeping the lessons of The Holocaust alive.
 In 2016, he transformed and expanded THE MITZVAH PROJECT, a short Holocaust-themed play and lecture that he co-authored and had been touring internationally, into I DIED IN AUSCHWITZ: A REMARKABLE STORY OF SURVIVAL.
-Plans for a national tour beginning in 2020 are currently being put together.
-The tour will have a particular focus on reaching high school and college audiences, had to be cancelled due to the pandemic.
+A national tour, slated to begin July 2020, with a particular focus on high school and college audiences, had to be cancelled due to the pandemic.

 In August 2019, Roger portrayed Otto Frank in the stage drama Anne & Emmett at the National Black Theater Festival in Winston-Salem, NC.
 Penned by Janet Langhart Cohen, the play imagines a conversation between Anne Frank and Emmett Till and has been performed in Amsterdam; at the Smithsonian’s National Museum of African American History and Culture; at the New York City Police Academy and the United States Supreme Court at the invitation of Justice Ruth Bader Ginsburg.
 He has been a member of the Anne & Emmett company since the play’s premiere in 2011 in Washington D.C.